 Idaho Healthcare System Preparedness Program

 Idaho’s Healthcare System Preparedness Program is funded through the ASPR Program and is now entering its ninth year.
 ASPR is the acronym for Assistant Secretary for Preparedness and Response.
 It functions directly under the Department of Health and Human Services and provides emergency preparedness and response activities for hospitals, EMS, tribal, and rural health clinics to prepare for events related to infectious disease, natural or man-made disasters, and other public health emergencies.
-Grant funding is allotted for the purchase of equipment or training needed to enhance healthcare entities ability to respond to an emergency in the eight county Eastern Idaho Public Health District.
+Grant funding is allotted for the purchase of equipment or training needed to enhance healthcare entities ability to respond to an emergency in the eight county Eastern Idaho Public Health.

 ASPR requires that specific guidelines be met:

 - The Eastern Idaho Public Health Liaison must coordinate and facilitate a Regional Healthcare System Planning Group.
 This group is comprised of representatives from our eight county region’s hospitals, EMS, county emergency managers, county coroners, funeral home directors, INL, Homeland Security, and the healthcare liaison from Eastern Idaho Public Health.
 Our goal is to plan and provide for the health and safety of our region.

 - All participants must be compliant with the National Incident Management System (NIMS).